biobakery/metawibele/README.md

 ## Citing MetaWIBELE

-**A manuscript describing MetaWIBELE is currently in prep:**
+**If you use the MetaWIBELE software, please cite our manuscript:**

-Identifying Novel Bioactive Microbial Gene Products in Inflammatory Bowel Disease
+Yancong et.al (2020+). ["Identifying Novel Bioactive Microbial Gene Products in Inflammatory Bowel Disease."](http://huttenhower.sph.harvard.edu/metawibele) [In Submission]

 **And feel free to link to MetaWIBELE in your Methods:**